hellgrenj/search_service_demo/readme.md

-**DISCLAIMER:** This is off course just a simplified-getting-started-demo application.
+**DISCLAIMER:** This is off course just a simplified getting-started-demo application.
 This should not be used AS IS in production.
 Besides the official docs for these tools i recommend reading
 [this blog post](https://www.compose.com/articles/transporters-namespace-aware-data-transfer/)
 and
 [this compose/transporter issue](https://github.com/compose/transporter/issues/191)